drimchansky/react-node-boilerplate/README.md

-# Demo Boilerplate
+# React Node Boilerplate

-This repository provides a template designed for small to medium-sized projects using ReactJS for the frontend and NodeJS for the backend.
+This repository provides a boilerplate designed for small to medium-sized projects using ReactJS for the frontend and NodeJS for the backend.

 Following technologies and methodologies are used in this boilerplate: